-Agave desmettiana is a rosette-forming perennial succulent with attractive, dark blue-green leaves.
-Each leaf is thick, rigid, fleshy and linear-lanceolate, up to 40 inches (1 m) long and up to 3.5 inches (9 cm) wide with smooth margins and a single reddish sharp terminal spine.
-Each rosette will flower only once, usually at some point between 8-10 years.
-The flowering rosette dies after flowering, but new rosettes formed by suckers/offsets from the base of the mother plant will remain.
-The flowering stalk rises from the center of a rosette, up to 8 feet (2.5 m) tall, producing side branches containing terminal clusters of pale yellow flowers.
+Agave desmetiana, also known as Agave de-meesteriana, is a rosette-forming succulent perennial with attractive, dark blue-green leaves.
+Each leaf is fleshy, rigid, up to 40 inches (1 m) long and up to 3.5 inches (9 cm) wide, with smooth margins and a single reddish, sharp terminal spine.
+Each rosette will flower only once, usually at some point between 8 to 10 years.
+The flowering rosette dies after flowering, but new rosettes formed by offsets from the base of the mother plant will remain.
+The flowering stalk, up to 8 feet (2.5 m) tall, rises from the center of the rosette, producing side branches containing terminal clusters of pale yellow flowers.
 In its native habitat, flowers typically bloom in spring to early summer.

 How to Grow and Care